The-Walking-Qubits/Project-Monte-Carlo/README.md

 ### Task 2 – Moderately Generalising Gaussian Distribution from n Levels

 - We began by implementing a basic **2-level QGB** (Quantum Galton Board).
-We created 2 versions, one based on the paper summarised in Task 1 (identifiable with SWAP gates implemented), and one based on what we knew about quantum computation & probabilities previously (without SWAP gates).
+We created 2 versions for each task, one based on the paper summarised in Task 1 (identifiable with SWAP gates implemented), and one based on what we knew about quantum computation & probabilities previously (without SWAP gates).

 **How it works:**
 - A coin(or ball) qubit determines the walker's movement (left or right).